How To Eat For Good Health: Diet vs Nutrition

 Fascinatingly and tellingly so there are no, I will repeat that, no essential carbohydrates, which reveals that you actually do not require sugars to survive.

 Carbohydrates in our modern diet come mainly in the form of processed and refined sugars, flour, rice, pasta, bread etc. Whereas in the past the main source came from vegetables.
+If you want to eat for good health then skip the processed stuff and go back to nature.

 The modern carbohydrates are quick release sugars which spike blood sugar and insulin levels.
 Carbohydrates from vegetables and some fruits are slower release so do not trigger the insulin troops to rally themselves for action.
 Vegetables and fruits are also packed full of vitamins, minerals, antioxidants and phytochemicals when they are grown in good quality soils, so provide you with much more than a slice of bread ever could.